Balancing Biases and Preserving Privacy on Balanced Faces in the Wild: Introduction

-The contributions of this journal extension of~\cite{robinson2020face} are: \begin{itemize} \item Demonstrate a bias in \gls{soa} \glspl{cnn} with our \gls{bfw} dataset (Table~\ref{tab:bfw:counts}).
-We propose a feature learning scheme that de-biases face features and balances performances across subgroups, increasing overall performance. \item Minimize subgroup information in features -- a byproduct of the proposed is the reduction of subgroup-based knowledge.
-This addresses privacy concerns, along with avoiding other potential biases, whether intentional (\eg conscious decision making based on subgroups) or not (\eg applied ML). \item Provide insights with analysis of challenging samples overcome by the proposed debiasing scheme.
+\begin{itemize} \item We demonstrate a bias in \glspl{cnn} with our \gls{bfw} dataset.
+We added another attribute representing facial skin tones. \tipr{The raw data, face embeddings, and meta-data are on IEEEDataPort.}\footnote{\href{https://ieee-dataport.org/documents/balanced-faces-wild}{https://ieee-dataport.org/documents/balanced-faces-wild}.} \item We propose a feature learning scheme that {de-biases} face {features} {and} balances performances across subgroups, \tipr{increasing performance.} \item We minimize subgroup information in features -- a byproduct of the proposed work is the reduction of subgroup-based knowledge {to address privacy concerns and avoid other potential biases.} \item We draw attention to the challenging samples the suggested de-biasing scheme overcomes. \end{itemize}